marianoguerra/little-riak-core-book/_sources/starting.txt

     This file is "The Application Resource File", you can read it, it's quite self descriptive.
     You can read more about it in the
-    `Building OTP Applications Section of Learn You Some Erlang <http://learnyousomeerlang.com/building-otp-applications>`_ or in the `man page for app in the erlang documentation <http://www.erlang.org/doc/man/app.html>`_.
+    `Building OTP Applications Section of Learn You Some Erlang <http://learnyousomeerlang.com/building-otp-applications>`_ or in the `man page for app in the Erlang documentation <http://www.erlang.org/doc/man/app.html>`_.

 tanodb.erl
     This file is the main API of our application, here we expose all the things